mseaman6/recommend-me-rails/README.md

 • You must include a nested new route with form that relates to the parent resource;
 would recommendations/1/comments(new) count?

-7. create ActiveRecord scope method (see instructions for project); still need
+7. create ActiveRecord scope method (see instructions for project); done

 8. validation errors - a.
 Your fields should be enclosed within a fields_with_errors class b.
-Error messages describing the validation failures must be present within the view.; evernote - validations notes; make the fields show errors - use fields_with_errors class
+Error messages describing the validation failures must be present within the view.; done

 9. use helper methods and partials; perhaps use some of the helper methods within the views; done
 10. testing